TFI International: UPS Freight acquisition

 In January 2021, TFI agreed to purchase UPS' LTL and truckload subsidiary UPS Freight for US$800 million.
 At the time, the acquisition was the second largest deal in North American trucking history after the 2017 merger of Swift Transportation and Knight Transportation and made TFI one of the largest trucking companies in North America.

 UPS Freight had been formed in 2005 when UPS acquired LTL carrier Overnite Transportation and its subsidiary Motor Cargo for US$1.25 billion.
 In the purchase UPS expected to find synergies between the LTL services of Overnite and UPS' core package services.
 The move was also a bid to head off rival FedEx which had recently expanded into LTL via a series of acquisitions.
 However, for UPS the expected synergies did not materialize to the extent expected and the company decided to sell off its freight business and refocus on small package services.

 The TFI acquisition of UPS Freight was completed in April 2021 and nearly doubled TFI's size to US$6.5 billion in annual revenue.
 The division's core LTL services were rebranded TForce Freight and would continue to operate out of the carrier's Richmond, Virginia headquarters.
 The smaller truckload business, representing about 10% of revenues, would be transferred to TFI's other US truckload companies.
 TFI announced plans to invest US$50 million to US$75 million into the new division for fleet upgrades including replacing about 1,000 trucks as well as price renegotiations with customers.

+TFI sold CFI to US trucking company Heartland Express for US$525 million in August 2022.
+The sale included CFI's US truckload unit and Mexican logistics unit, CFI Logistica.
+TFI retained CFI's dedicated truckload business, CFI Dedicated (formerly Transport America), and US brokerage operation, CFI Logistics.

+2024 acquisitions

+In March 2024, TFI acquired Hercules Forwarding.
+In April 2024, the company acquired Daseke for $1.1 billion.
+In June, the company acquired Entreposage Marco, a food-grade truck hauler.
+In July the same year, TFI acquired Groupe CRS Express, a flatbed and heavy-haul carrier based out in Canada.

+2025 move to the U.S.

+In February 2025, TFI announced their intention to move their headquarters to the U.S. The company claims 70% of its operation in that country.
+TFI later decided to abandon moving to the U.S after shareholder backlash.